Saxifraga flagellaris

-The stems are single, erect and leafy, growing to 3–10 cm tall.
+The stems are single, erect and leafy, growing to tall.
 The basal leaves in a dense rosette from which long, filiform runners radiate ending in a small, rooting offset; they also have glandular hairs on the margins.
 Each stem usually has one terminal flower, rarely two, with golden yellow petals, much longer than the calyx lobes.
 The whole plant is more or less red.
 It grows in moist places, on gravel or in moss carpets.

 It is not in any danger of extinction, but is yet very rare.

 Saxifraga flagellaris was described by Willdenow.
 Other authors often used the name for Saxifraga platysepala (broadsepal saxifrage).